 Here you don’t have to literally stalk bloggers on every platform.
-All I want you to do is go through their blogs and research enough to understand what they are writing and how they are writing.
+All I need to do is go through their blogs and research enough to understand what they are writing and how they are writing.

 By looking at their content will make you realize which type of content you want on your own blog and skimming through dozens of niche-relevant blog posts will help you get the gist of the content.

 But you might ask, what does all this have to do in terms of coming up with good blog name ideas?

 Yes, that’s a good question.
 Here you should know that your content defines who you’re.

-For example, you cannot name your ilovegardening.com while most of your articles are about outdoor sports.
+For example, you cannot name your blog iamafoodie.com while all of your articles are about cooking recipes.
 Hence having an idea about what content you’re going to write and publish will help you figure out a relevant blog name.

 Once your research is done regarding what type of content you want to publish on your blog.
 It’s time to take the famous names of those blogs and take inspiration from them.

-Honestly, as you can see I kept my own name as the domain name because I looked at websites like NeilPatel.com and AdamEnfroy.com.
-Keeping my own name sounded right to me, and since there were already such websites in the market, I felt confident moving forward with the name.
+Honestly, as you can see I kept my own name as the blog name because I looked at websites like NeilPatel.com and AdamEnfroy.com.
+Having my own name as the blog name sounded right to me, and since there were already such websites in the market, I felt confident moving forward with my name.

-You can also choose to do the same, but first, you have to check whether such domains have done well in the past in your niche.
+You can also choose to do the same with your blog name, but first, you have to check whether such a blog name has done well in the past in your niche.
 However, if you’re looking for something different than the usual first name and last name for a domain name, then you could actually play around with 2-3 words and add those into your blog name.

 To find those 2-3 words which might make your blog name sound unique but at the same time be relevant with your readers.
 You have to be updated with your industry-related blogging terms.

-Hence here the goal is to combine 2-3 words and make it a name, one word can be the usual word in your niche (or) your own name, whereas the other words can come from relevant terminology of your industry which clicks people’s mind.
+Here the goal is to combine 2-3 words and make it a blog name, where one word can be the most commonly used word in your niche (or) your own name, whereas the other word can come from relevant terminology of your industry which clicks people’s mind.